 EP: As you started looking for your lab, what were the most important criteria that you had in mind to guide your search? (f.e., your broader professional and personal aims, the PI, the research subject, available funding, the lab and its expertise, the other lab members, the facilities and broader working environment, the learning and training opportunities, the location, etc…) In hindsight, do you think you should have done anything differently?

 me: I can tell you about the decision to join a postdoc lab as it’s the more recent decision and I’m also currently looking to hire a postdoc so I am thinking about it from all sides.
 Step 1 would be having a strong rationale for selecting a lab to approach.
 I took into account my scientific interests and thought about what I really hoped to gain from a new lab.
 In my case, it was experience with a model organism well suited to tackle my research questions that would be amenable to more mechanistic analyses.
 (From the PI side when looking for a postdoc, I definitely look for someone who has a reasonable answer for “why this lab?”).
 After making a list of potential labs, I looked at the lab’s productivity to see if the trainees were publishing consistently (something I would need to do as a postdoc there).
 One thing I didn’t do but may give some additional insight is looking the PI up in NIH Reporter and/or other relevant funding databases to see what projects are funded.
 This in some ways gives an indication of where the lab is going not just where it’s been.
-At that point, I would stop trying to read the tea leaves.
+At that point, I would stop trying to predict the future.
 I think visiting the lab and speaking to trainees and the PI is invaluable and one can’t predict how they’ll feel after this interaction.
 During the interview I was looking for very concrete things, like whether the PI would allow me to take my work with me to start my own lab, whether I would have the independence to direct my own project without micromanagement, and how the trainees were doing/how they felt about the PI.
 Some of the things that won me over for my ultimate choice were also the creativity of the PI and adventurousness of the trainees (neither of which were criteria from the start).
 I wouldn’t change a thing about how I went about this process.

 EP: How did you go about identifying specific labs or groups that you may want to join for your PhD or postdoc? (f.e., asking your former PI, meeting prospective PIs at conferences, reading papers, etc… It may also be the lab next door!)
 In hindsight, do you think you should have done anything differently?